pretix/pretix/doc/development/implementation/permissions.rst

 ===========

 pretix uses a fine-grained permission system to control who is allowed to control what parts of the system.
 The central concept here is the concept of *Teams*.
-You can read more on `configuring teams and permissions <user-teams>`_ and the :class:`pretix.base.models.Team` model in the respective parts of the documentation.
+You can read more on `configuring teams and permissions`_ and the :class:`pretix.base.models.Team` model in the respective parts of the documentation.
 The basic digest is:
 An organizer account can have any number of teams, and any number of users can be part of a team.
 A team can be assigned a set of permissions and connected to some or all of the events of the organizer.